jayghadgeABA/scanandpdfmaker/README.md

 ## Hii 🙋‍♂️ there i am Jayesh this is my Flutter Project through which i had learnt file management using flutter libraries

-This is a android app created using flutter for make easof making PDFS from scanning images
+This is a android app created using flutter for make easof making PDFs from scanning images

 ## Features